 novartis ag-sponsored adr (NVS) Key Developments

-Novartis AG Announces Earnings Results from Continuing Operations Results and Group Results for the First Quarter Ended March 31, 2015; Provides Earnings Guidance for Full Year 2015
+Novartis AG Reports Unaudited Consolidated Earnings Results for the Second Quarter and First Half Ended June 30, 2015; Reiterates Earnings Guidance for the Full Year 2015

 Jul 21 15